Have you ever come to a point in your life where you feel something has to change and yet you don’t have a clue where to begin?

 Do you rush headlong into your day with a mental list of ALL that has to be done?
 How about considering the amazing ability we all have to creatively think up new ways of doing things?
 If we don’t expect anything uplifting, out of the ordinary or just plain good, well, we’re never going to be disappointed.

 Being judgmental, suspicious, or critical of what we want for ourselves is often considered wise and prudent.
-It’s supposed to stop us making mistakes!
+It’s supposed to stop us from making mistakes!
 That nagging little voice is so familiar it’s almost comforting.
 We’ve come to trust its ‘reality’.

 Expectations are the breeding ground for miracles.
-In order to change entrenched patterns, we must learn to practice new habits, thoughts, feelings and actions
+In order to change entrenched patterns, we must learn to practice new habits, thoughts, feelings and actions.

 And yes, I totally agree, that may seem a lot at first glance.
 However, the good news is that if you change a habit, the rest of the patterns begin to shift on their own!

 How you feel begins to change at the start of your days.
 You’ll notice how your well-being affects circumstances and people in your life too.
-Over time, your practice becomes as much a part of your life as breathing and eating
+Over time, your practice becomes as much a part of your life as breathing and eating.

 Once you consciously begin to create your day, little unexplainable things happen.
 Your daily tasks become easier.
 Frustrations fade away.
 You begin to train your mind to seek out what feels good in your life.